 Young Patrons of Maryland Hall

-Potter Burnett supports Maryland Hall for the Creative Arts.
-Suzanne Burnett is a founding member of the Young Patrons of Maryland Hall, a culturally interested group of active professionals who support the institutional advancement of Maryland Hall.
+Suzanne Burnett is a founding member of the Young Patrons of Maryland Hall for the Creative Arts.
+This is a culturally interested group of active professionals who support the institutional advancement of Maryland Hall.

 Potter Burnett is dedicated to increasing public interest in and awareness of Maryland Hall and its mission to provide lifelong, accessible engagement in the arts.
 Maryland Hall is Maryland’s leading arts campus where people of all ages can discover the transformative power of the arts.
 Since 1979, Maryland Hall has been the community’s gathering place to hold year-round classes, performances, exhibits, tours, workshops, and demonstrations.